ghc/ghc/docs/users_guide/glasgow_exts.rst

 Sometimes even the termination rules of :ref:`instance-termination` are too onerous.
-So GHC allows you to experiment with more liberal rules: if you use the experimental flag ``-XUndecidableInstances``, both the Paterson Conditions and the Coverage
+So GHC allows you to experiment with more liberal rules: if you use the experimental flag :ghc-flag:`-XUndecidableInstances`, both the Paterson Conditions and the Coverage
 Condition (described in :ref:`instance-termination`) are lifted.
 Termination is still ensured by having a fixed-depth recursion stack.
 If